-2.3.7 Comparison of the TFSP versus TSP
+2.3.7 Comparison of the Tentative Federally Selected Plan versus Recommended Plan

-In comparison to the pre-Sandy TFSP, the adjustments that have been made include the following:
+In comparison to the pre-Sandy TFSP, the adjustments that have been made in the Recommended Plan include the following:

 - The TFSP recommended a Conditional BRP in the portion of Smith Point County Park east of the pavilion and TWA Flight 800 Memorial, with a conventional beachfill plan for the remainder of Smith Point County Park.
-The updated TSP recommends a Proactive BRP for this area, to more closely match the plan features, and level of risk reduction that has been provided by the Fire Island Stabilization Project. - The TFSP recommended a beachfill alignment along Fire Island located seaward of the existing development, a line previously identified as the Minimum Real Estate Impact Alignment.
-The updated TSP recommends a dune alignment that is located further landward, consistent with the Fire Island Stabilization Project.

-- The TFSP identified a 50-yr period of renourishment that could be modified based upon adaptive management considerations.
-The TSP has been modified to recommend a 30-yr commitment of Federal and non-Federal renourishment that recognizes the potential for variable beach conditions between renourishment cycles.
+The updated Recommended Plan recommends a Proactive BRP for the eastern portion of Smith Point County Park, to more closely match the plan features and level of risk reduction that has been provided by the Fire Island Stabilization Project.
+The Recommended Plan includes a Reactive BRP for the western end of Smith Point County Park. - The TFSP recommended a beachfill alignment along Fire Island located seaward of the existing development, a line previously identified as the Minimum Real Estate Impact Alignment.
+The updated Recommended Plan recommends a dune alignment that is located further landward, consistent with the Fire Island Stabilization Project. - The TFSP identified a 50-yr period of renourishment that could be modified based upon adaptive management considerations.
+The Recommended Plan has been modified to recommend a 30-yr commitment of Federal and non-Federal renourishment that recognizes the potential for variable beach conditions between renourishment cycles.
 After 30 years, the Federal and non-Federal commitment would transition to a breach response plan for the remainder of the 50 years. - The TFSP described land management regulations in general terms.
-The TSP identifies the improvements in land management regulations that will be recommended for implementation by others to complement the features recommended for FIMP.
-Project Features that contribute to coastal storm risk management by enhancing the resiliency of the natural system and its ability to recover after storm events include the following: - Sunken Forest Reestablishes the natural storm risk management conditions of the dune, upper beach and bay shoreline by removing bulkhead adjacent to marina and existing boardwalk, regrading and stabilizing disturbed areas using bioengineering and shoreline, - Reagan Property Reestablishes the natural storm risk management condition of dune, upper beach and shoreline by burying bulkhead, regrading and stabilizing disturbed areas using bioengineering, and creating intertidal areas. - Great Gunn Reestablishes salt marsh features by reestablishing hydrologic connections and disturbances. - Tiana Reestablishes the bay shoreline natural storm risk management features by reestablishing the dune, salt marsh, and enhancing the SAV beds. - WOSI Reestablishes the bay shoreline natural storm risk management features by reestablishing the existing salt marsh. - Corneille Estates Reestablishes bay shoreline natural storm risk management features by reestablishing bayside beach habitat. - The TFSP recommended a Conditional BRP that would include steps to allow for a delayed response in closing a breach if it was determined that a breach was closing naturally.
-The TSP includes a period of up to 60 days to allow for a decision to be made on whether to allow the natural processes to address the closure of the breach
+The Recommended Plan identifies the improvements in land management regulations that will be recommended for implementation by others to complement the features recommended for FIMP. - The Recommended Plan includes 12 locations on the barrier islands and two locations on the mainland where coastal process features can be reestablished to provide coastal storm risk management by enhancing the resiliency of the natural system and its ability to recover after storm events.
+The CPFs include placement of approximately 4.2 M CY of sediment along the barrier island bayside shoreline to compensate for reduction in cross-island sediment transport and offset Endangered Species Act impacts. - The TFSP recommended a Conditional BRP that would include steps to allow for a delayed response in closing a breach if it was determined that a breach was closing naturally.
+The Recommended Plan includes a period of up to 60 days to allow for a decision to be made on whether to allow the natural processes to address the closure of the breach. - The Recommended Plan includes a Monitoring and Adaptive Management Plan that details the proposed monitoring activities and provides a framework for the establishment of an Adaptive Management Advisory Team and implementation of adaptive management throughout the period of analysis.